Evan Hudson is an acknowledged leader among a new generation of real estate capital markets lawyers.

 - A private opportunistic-focused real estate company in the structuring of a $2 billion non-traded mortgage REIT.

-- First Capital in its formation of a $200 million private REIT to acquire commercial real estate debt.
+- An emerging sponsor in its formation of a $200 million private REIT to acquire commercial real estate debt.

 - A U.S. platform in the planning of a synthetic security intended to allow U.S. investors to invest in Latin American CRE debt through a first-of-its-kind trust structure.